pbmelo/aerogel-machine-monitoring/README.md

    them to disk
 4. Upload pictures of the web interface as well as printed circuit, together with a short usage manual (it's all very intuitive, really!)
+5. Design and upload a 3D printed case for the whole system

 ## LICENSE